 - (c) Return of Materials.
-As requested by either party during the term, upon expiration or any termination of this Agreement, or upon completion of either party's obligations under this Agreement, the receiving party shall return or destroy, as the furnishing party may direct, all material in any medium that contains, refers to, or relates to Confidential Information of the furnishing party, and retain no copies; provided that the receiving party may retain such archival copies as may be necessary to comply with document retention laws and regulations applicable to the receiving party's business operations. - disclosure or loss of, or inability to account for, any Confidential Information of the disclosing party, the receiving party promptly shall (i) notify the disclosing party upon becoming aware thereof; (ii) promptly furnish to the disclosing party full details of the unauthorized possession, use, or knowledge, or attempt thereof, and use reasonable efforts to assist the disclosing party in investigating or preventing the reoccurrence of any unauthorized possession, use, or knowledge, or attempt thereof, of Confidential Information; (iii) take such actions as may be necessary or reasonably requested by the disclosing party to minimize the violation; and (iv) cooperate in all reasonable respects with the
+As requested by either party during the term, upon expiration or any termination of this Agreement, or upon completion of either party's obligations under this Agreement, the receiving party shall return or destroy, as the furnishing party may direct, all material in any medium that contains, refers to, or relates to Confidential Information of the furnishing party, and retain no copies; provided that the receiving party may retain such archival copies as may be necessary to comply with document retention laws and regulations applicable to the receiving party's business operations. - (d) Mitigation.
+In the event of any actual or suspected misuse, disclosure or loss of, or inability to account for, any Confidential Information of the disclosing party, the receiving party promptly shall (i) notify the disclosing party upon becoming aware thereof; (ii) promptly furnish to the disclosing party full details of the unauthorized possession, use, or knowledge, or attempt thereof, and use reasonable efforts to assist the disclosing party in investigating or preventing the reoccurrence of any unauthorized possession, use, or attempt thereof, of Confidential Information; (iii) take such actions as may be necessary or reasonably requested by the disclosing party to minimize the violation; and (iv) cooperate in all reasonable respects with the furnishing party to remedy, terminate or discontinue the violation and any damage resulting therefrom.

-- furnishing party to remedy, terminate or discontinue the violation and any damage resulting therefrom. - (e) Duration.
+- (e) Duration.
 The parties' obligations respecting Confidential Information shall continue for a period of five (5) years following expiration or termination of this Agreement unless a longer period is required by this Agreement or by Law. - (f) Ownership of Records.
 All business records and claims data relating to the Blue Shield Services shall constitute Confidential Information under the terms of this Agreement and shall be and remain the sole property of Blue Shield.
-As may be requested by Blue Shield at reasonable intervals, Client shall transfer a complete copy of all Blue Shield data to Blue Shield and shall provide such data within not more than fifteen (15) Business Days after the request. - would cause immediate and irreparable injury or loss to the affected party.
+As may be requested by Blue Shield at reasonable intervals, Client shall transfer a complete copy of all Blue Shield data to Blue Shield and shall provide such data within not more than fifteen (15) Business Days after the request. - (g) Remedies.
+The parties agree that any violation of this Section 7 would cause immediate and irreparable injury or loss to the affected party.
 Accordingly, in the event of any violation of any of the provisions of this Section 7 by a party, or any explicit threat thereof, the other party shall be entitled to an injunction or other decree of specific performance with respect to such violation or threatened violation, without any bond or other security being required and without the necessity of demonstrating actual damages.
 Such remedies shall be in addition to any other remedies provided by Law.